shenzhou05/SRP-Chinese-Translation/Pages/HDRP/LayeredMaterial.md

 __Use Opacity map as Density map:__ Base color alpha channel is used as opacity threshold instead of standard opacity.

 The vertex color modulates the threshold.
-The effect depends if the vertex color mode is set to multiply or to add (See: [2-4 Inputs - Vertex color mode](#heading=h.vjd3knt382ta)).
+The effect depends if the vertex color mode is set to multiply or to add..

 0= full opacity, 1= full density.